gavinsimon1/100-days-of-code/log.md

 Thoughts: So I can call factorialize within my factorialize function?
 I want to better understand how that works with Global and Local scope.
 The 2nd way to solve the problem used a for loop.
 They set a to 1, but then used num for the other 2 perameters.
 I didn't know I could do this.
 I'm still trying to wrap my head around the rules here.

+Day 2: 2/27/2018

+I worked on the Into to AJAX class today.
+Watching the videos has been helpful in getting an idea of how it all works together.
+I'm trying to use JQUERY to display coordinates in Google Maps at the moment.